R-Shief/kal3a/README.md

 * `composer install` This installs all the PHP dependencies and then asks you for some configuration details.
 You can safely accept the default value for every choice.
 These settings are saved to `app/config/parameters.yml`.
 * Run `bin/console server:run` and visit `http://localhost:8000` to confirm that the basic install is complete.
-* `bin/console doctrine:schema:create --force` to create the MySQL database schema.
+* `bin/console doctrine:schema:create` to create the MySQL database schema.
 * Create a user with `bin/console fos:user:create --super-admin` to create your admin user.

 ### Orientation